Montserrat Martín

-Montserrat Martín López (born 2 December 1974), also known as Montse Martín, is a retired Spanish rhythmic gymnast, graphic designer, painter, illustrator, actress and dancer.
+Montserrat "Montse" Martín López (born 2 December 1974) is a retired Spanish rhythmic gymnast, graphic designer, painter, illustrator, actress and dancer.
 She was World champion in 1991 and two-time European champion in 1992.
 The generation of gymnasts that she was part of is known by the nickname "Primeras Chicas de Oro".

 Biography

-Montserrat took up the sport at the Sicoris Club of Llrida at age 6, being trained by Merçè Humedas and Conchita Durán.
+Montserrat took up the sport at the Sicoris Club of Lleida at age 6, being trained by Merçè Humedas and Conchita Durán.
 Later she trained with the Catalan School of Rhythmic Gymnastics in Manresa.
 In December 1988 she was proclaimed Spanish group champion in the 1st category in Playa de Aro.
 This team was coached by Berta Veiga and the future national team gymnast Carmen Acedo was also in it.

 In 1989 she was called up by the Spanish national team to join the junior group, trained by Rosa Menor, Paqui Maneus, Cathy Xaudaró and Berta Veiga.
 She participated in the Junior European Championships in Tenerife, winning the bronze medal together to the rest of the team, made up of Carmen Acedo, Noelia Fernández, Ruth Goñi, Eider Mendizábal and Gemma Royo, with Cristina Chapuli and Diana Martín as substitutes.

 In late 1989 she was incorporated into the senior group, training about 8 hours a day at the Moscardó Gymnasium in Madrid under the direction of Emilia Boneva and Ana Roncero, who since 1982 had been national group coach and head coach.
 She would also live with all the members of the team in a house in La Moraleja.

 In 1990, three days before the start of the Gymnastic Masters in Stuttgart, she suffered an injury when she broke her leg after stepping on a ball.
 Later, at the European Championships in Gotheburg she won the bronze medal in both the All-Around and with 3 balls & 3 ropes, and the silver with 12 clubs.
 At the World Cup Final, held that year in Brussels, the group (made up of Montse, Beatriz Barral, Lorea Elso, Teresa Fuster, Arancha Marty and Vanesa Muñiz, with Marta Aberturas and Gemma Royo as the substitutes) won all three bronze medals.
 At the Wacoal Cup tournament in Tokyo, held in November, they won overall silver.

 In 1991, the two exercises for groups were 6 ribbons for the single-apparatus exercise and 3 balls and 3 ropes for the mixed-apparatus one.
 Their ribbon exercise used "Tango Jalousie", composed by Jacob Gade, for the music, while their mixed-apparatus one used the song "Campanas" by Víctor Bombi.
 To choreograph the dance steps of the 6 ribbons exercise, they had the help of Javier "Poty" Castillo, then a dancer with the National Ballet, although the team's usual choreographer was the Bulgarian Georgi Neykov.
 Before the World Championships, they won gold at the Karlsruhe tournament (ahead of the USSR and Bulgaria) and three bronzes at the Gymnastic Masters in Stuttgart.